 Prior to use, check the product expiration date and verify the integrity of the sterile packaging.
-Do not use if the package is damaged
+Do not use if the package is damaged or date of expiration has passed.

 Single-use device

 Indicates a medical device that is intended for one use, or for use on a single patient during a single procedure.